jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/JDSFGW/CreateGW.md

 #   Create service
+With the JD Distributed Service of JD Cloud, the service is opened to other services of Intranet and also opened to the public network for access with cooperation of the API gateway.
+If the registration center service of JD Distributed Service Framework is used, the JD Distributed Service gateway can automatically complete service discovery and Load Balancer when being called, without using another Load Balancer or gateway service.
+If the service is released on the Load Balancer service in Intranet via other methods, seamless connection to the API gateway can also be realized via JD Distributed Service gateway.
+To avoid exposure to public network, it neither needs to apply for Public IP nor incurs any public network traffic cost.

-Now, JD Distributed Service gateway service supports two calling methods: external calling via API gateway and calling VPC applications via the VPC agent mode.
+Now, JD Distributed Service Gateway Service supports two calling methods: external calling via API Gateway and calling during applications via the VPC agent mode.
 This document specifies how to set up JD Distributed Service gateway for applications based on [JD Cloud API Gateway](../../../API-Gateway/Introduction/Product-Overview.md) and JD Distributed Service gateway of JD Distributed Service Framework of JD Cloud.

 ## Operation Scenario
 If the user is implementing JD Distributed Service transformation and has created a group of JD Distributed Service applications on JD Distributed Service Framework of JD Cloud, you can create a group of JD Distributed Service gateway services as per the following processes to provide calling services between external requests and each JD Distributed Service.